-Get to know the religious orders that serve under the Archdiocese of St. Louis.
+Get to know the religious communities that serve in the Archdiocese of St. Louis.

 The Religious Orders of the Archdiocese of St. Louis are communities of men or women who have taken religious vows and committed themselves to a specific way of life in accordance with the teachings and traditions of the Catholic faith.